-Emily’s research is closely entwined with her performance activities, and she is equally passionate about bringing new insights into performance and articulating the performer’s voice in her writing.
-Emily’s interests are wide ranging, including British and German musical culture in from the late-18th to the mid-20th century, history of sound recording and broadcasting (particularly the early BBC), performance practice 1750-1950, and topics relating to woodwind performance and repertoire.
+Emily’s research and performances activities are closely intertwined, and she is passionate about incoorporating practice-based insights into historical musicology and to exploring and communicating new ideas through practice.
+Emily’s historical interests are wide ranging, including British and German musical culture in from the late-18th to the mid-20th century, history of sound recording and broadcasting (particularly the early BBC), performance practice 1750-1950, and topics relating to woodwind performance and repertoire.

 ‘The modernisation of wind playing in London orchestras, 1909–1939: A study of playing style in early orchestral recordings’.
 DPhil Thesis, University of York, 2013.
 Available to download from the White Rose Repository.